gayatrivilasshinde-afk/Employee_Attendance_Tracker/README.md

 -Filters
 ## Dashboard Preview

-[Employee Attendance Tracker png]
+![Employee Attendance Tracker .png]
-[Dashboard png]
+[Dashboard .png]
 ## Key Insights

 •  Finance, IT, and Operations maintained the    highest attendance (95%), whereas HR and Sales  had lower attendance rates.

 • February month have higher attendance comparatively other months  which is 96.68%